Harassment

 This discomfort can stem from various factors, including the sender-receiver relationship’s content, frequency, and nature.

-III.
 Unwanted Harassment Characteristics and Platforms

 A. Characteristics of Unwanted Communication